 This, however, should not be the norm because you need to structure for adequate sharing time.

-The content on this page is included in the People Helping Ministry Manual along with encouragement to develop a referral list to give to group members should they need help outside of the support group.
+The content on this page is included in the People Helping Ministry Manual along with a brief consideration of essential elements, or qualities, that should be found in support groups and encouragement to develop a referral list to give to group members should they need help outside of the support group.

 - What makes a support group different from other small groups?